 Gaj Gurung is from Nepal and is the Regional Coordinator at Youth LEAD.
 Gaj joined Youth LEAD in 2013 as the Programme Manager after completing this Master in Development Studies at the College of Development Studies in Kathmandu, Nepal.
 He has experience working with women living with HIV and became a focal point for Youth LEAD in 2011.

 In his role as a Regional Coordinator, Gaj oversees the regional programs and daily operations for the organisation.
 Gaj coordinates with stakeholders, civil society networks and board members to manage Youth LEAD’s strategic direction.
 He manages the secretariat as the head of the organisation and represents Youth LEAD at international forums and meetings.
-Gaj is also involved with the Global Fund as the delegation member to the Developing Countries’ NGO Delegation.
+Gaj is also a PhD candidate at Chulalongkorn University in Thailand, majoring in Public Health.

 Contact Gaj at email@example.com